MESL MESL

 MESL Research Center and Springer launches a new International Journal:

 In a joint effort with Springer Publishers, a standard bearer in technical journals in the area of WQEH Journal environmental management, quality and health, MESL program launches a new international journal which will address the health effect issues of global water quality problems.
 The new international journal on WATER QUALITY, EXPOSURE and HEALTH will provide a unique platform for scientists to exchange ideas and share information on research in the area of health effects of exposure to water pollution which may originate from numerous natural or man made sources globally.
-Dr. Mustafa M. Aral, the Director of the MESL program at Georgia Tech, will serve as the Editor of this new journal with support from Dr. Andrew A. Meharg from UK serving as the Co-Editor.
+Dr. Mustafa M. Aral, the Director of the MESL program at Georgia Tech, will serve as the Editor of this new journal.

 Please click this link to access the journal web site: WQEH Journal.